 - 1. Identify homeless children and youth with assistance from school personnel and by coordinating activities with other entities and agencies. - 2.
 Inform parents or guardians of educational rights and related opportunities available to their children. - 3.
 Mediate enrollment disputes in accordance with the Enrollment Dispute section. - 4.
 Inform the parent or guardian of a homeless child, youth, and any unaccompanied youth, of all transportation options to required testing if transportation costs are an issue for identified McKinney-Vento students. - 5.
 Ensure that unaccompanied youth are immediately enrolled in school pending resolution of disputes that might arise over school enrollment or placement. - 6.
-Assist children and youth who do not have documentation of immunizations or medical records to obtain necessary immunizations or necessary medical documentation. - Understand the guidance issued by the Pennsylvania Department of Education (PDE) for the education of homeless students and be ready to explain the BEC (Basic Education Circular) related to homeless education to school district staff. - 8.
+Assist children and youth who do not have documentation of immunizations or medical records to obtain necessary immunizations or necessary medical documentation. - 7.
+Understand the guidance issued by the Pennsylvania Department of Education (PDE) for the education of homeless students and be ready to explain the BEC (Basic Education Circular) related to homeless education to school district staff. - 8.
 Get to know the best resources in their community to assist families with referrals for things such as shelter, counseling, food, and transportation. - 9.
 Provide transportation passes or ride services to identified students for onsite state testing and in-school activities. - 10.
 Distribute information on the subject of homeless students and arrange staff development workshops and presentations for school personnel, including office staff. - 11.
 Become familiar with the various program materials that are available from PDE. - 12.
 Ensure that homeless youth who have or may have disabilities have a parent or a surrogate parent to make special education or early intervention decisions.
-In the case of unaccompanied homeless youth, if a student is disabled or maybe disabled and the youth does not have a person authorized to make special education decisions, the School will work with the following people as temporary surrogate parents: staff in emergency shelters; transitional shelters; independent living programs; street outreach programs; and state, local educational agency or child welfare agency staff involved in the education or care of the child.
-This rule applies only to unaccompanied homeless youth. - 13.
-Identify unaccompanied homeless youth while respecting their privacy and dignity by providing specific outreach to areas where eligible students who are out of school may congregate. - 14.
-Ensure that unaccompanied youth have opportunities to meet the same challenging state academic standards as the state establishes for other children and youth.
+In the case of account a papertura of class WELCOME 2024-25 APPROVED 8/6/24 TO THE 2024-2025 SCHOOL YEAR VVELCOIVIE unaccompanied homeless youth, if a student is disabled or maybe disabled and the youth does not have a person authorized to make special education decisions, the School will work with the following people as temporary surrogate parents: staff in emergency shelters; transitional shelters; independent living programs; street outreach programs; and state, local educational agency or child welfare agency staff involved in the education or care of the child.
+This rule applies only to unaccompanied homeless youth.